-- Council to upgrade existing signs and install additional signs to inform people of prohibited activities/animals e.g. dogs, motorbikes, horses, camping etc at all reserve entrances, including pedestrian access at both ends of the fire trail. - Council and the community to investigate funding to prepare a reserve map showing the tracks and recreation zones. - Install interpretative signage in the Flora Park area around the entrance to inform and educate locals and visitors about the environmental values of the reserve. - Council to consider installing a larger or more visible sign along Old Forcett Road on the way into Dodges Ferry to highlight the location of the reserve and increase community/visitor awareness of the reserve.
+- Council to upgrade existing signs and install additional signs to inform people of prohibited activities/animals e.g. cats, motorbikes, horses, camping etc at all reserve entrances, including pedestrian access at both ends of the fire trail. - Council and the community to investigate funding to prepare a reserve map showing the tracks and recreation zones.
+Entrances to the park including existing vehicle gates should be assessed and consolidated as part of this process. - Install interpretative signage in the Flora Park area around the entrance to inform and educate locals and visitors about the environmental values of the reserve. - Council to consider installing a larger or more visible sign along Old Forcett Road on the way into Dodges Ferry to highlight the location of the reserve and increase community/visitor awareness of the reserve. - Council to investigate incorporating the Council Reserve along the road reserve of Old Forcett Rd into the management of the reserve and creating a gateway into Dodges Ferry through plantings and signage.

-7.3.
+7.4.
 WALKING TRAILS

 There are a few informal walking trails through the reserve.
-Walking tracks are shown in Figure 8 and include fire trails, a formed track through the Flora Park via the pedestrian access point on Old Forcett Road as well as informal minor trails through bushland areas (Plate 22).
+Walking tracks are shown in Figure 8 and include fire trails, a formed track through the Flora Park via the pedestrian access point on Old Forcett Road as well as informal minor trails through bushland areas (Plate 23).
 Council have also highlighted an opportunity to create a coastal connection walkway which would include the fire trail behind houses and the existing path which links to First Avenue.
 A tracks audit was identified as an action in the 2015 plan however, this has not been undertaken to date.
 There is no signage indicating track network and some parts of the informal tracks network needs to be consolidated.
 No formal crossing of the waterway exists.
-One area of building rubble was noted along a track just east of the WTPs (Plate 23).
+One area of building rubble was noted along a track just east of the WTPs (Plate 24).